SebPuchi/LC100/README.md

 ## Integrity & Automation

-To keep myself accountable, I've set up a github actions to automatically monitor my progress.
-Every night at midnight ET, the server examines my git commit history to detect if I've made any updates to /questions
+To keep myself accountable, I've set up a github actions bot to automatically monitor my progress.
+Every night at midnight ET, the server examines my git commit history to detect if I've made any updates to ./questions

 If activity is detected, I get credit for that day.
-No cheating allowed - the git history doesn't lie!
+Git history never lies!

 The automation script that I cooked up handles most of the heavy lifting